precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

   export PKG_CONFIG_PATH="<prefix>/lib/pkgconfig:$PKG_CONFIG_PATH"
   ```

+### MPI

+preCICE optionally requires an implementation of the MPI-3 specification for [communication](configuration-communication.html), which is [provided by all major vendors](https://en.wikipedia.org/wiki/Message_Passing_Interface#Official_implementations) including OpenMPI, MPICH, and Intel MPI.

+You can build preCICE without MPI in case of compatibility issues with a certain solver (e.g. a closed source solver with a binary-distributed MPI version, or when running on Windows).
+To do so, use `-DPRECICE_FEATURE_MPI_COMMUNICATION=OFF`.
+In such a case, you can still use TCP/IP sockets for inter- and intra-participant communication, instead.
+This might, however, result in lower performance and is, therefore, not recommended if not necessary.

+Keep in mind that, if you already installed [PETSc](installation-source-dependencies.html#petsc), MPI must also already be installed.

+{% important %}
+Make sure that PETSc, preCICE, and your solvers are all compiled with the same MPI version!
+{% endimportant %}

 ### PETSc

 preCICE optionally uses [PETSc](https://petsc.org/) (at least 3.15) for some  [global RBF mappings](configuration-mapping.html#execution-backends) and is highly recommended for large cases.
 For small/medium-size cases, preCICE can still do a global RBF mapping in parallel without PETSc.
 If you don't need this feature, you may specify `-DPRECICE_FEATURE_PETSC_MAPPING=off` when building preCICE.